natie1/PISF/README.md

-# Physics-Constrained Transformer for Multi-Step Pitch Response Prediction
+# PISF

+PISF is a physics-informed sequence forecasting framework developed for structural response prediction in stall flutter.
-This repository contains the core training code for a physics-constrained Transformer-based sequence prediction framework.
-The model is designed for multi-step pitch response forecasting under varying structural parameters and flow conditions.
+Its primary objective is multi-step pitch angle prediction under varying structural parameters and flow conditions.

 ## Overview

-The framework integrates data-driven sequence modeling with physics-based residual constraints.
-It supports dataset construction, model training, inference, and physics-consistency evaluation for pitch response prediction tasks.
+This repository provides the core implementation of a physics-informed Transformer-based framework for structural response forecasting.
+By integrating sequence learning with physics-based residual constraints, the method aims to enhance both predictive accuracy and physical consistency.

 ## Current Contents

-- Physics-constrained Transformer training script
+- Core training code for the physics-informed Transformer
 - Sequence dataset construction
-- Multi-step prediction and inference
+- Multi-step pitch angle prediction
+- Inference and evaluation functions
-- Physics-residual-based evaluation
+- Physics-residual-based analysis

+## Research Scope

+The current implementation focuses on pitch angle response prediction in stall flutter problems.
+It is intended for studying unsteady aeroelastic structural responses across different flow velocities and structural parameter configurations.

 ## Notes

 Additional codes, experiment scripts, and related modules are still being organized and uploaded.
-This repository will be updated continuously as the remaining components are prepared.
+This repository will be continuously updated as the remaining components are prepared.

 ## Status

-This project is currently under active development.
+This project is under active development.
 More files and documentation will be added in future updates.